CloudAstro/MicroHack/03-developer-productivity-developer-velocity/challenges/02-Comparison-between-Microsoft-Dev-Box-and-Github-Codespaces.md

 - Start a project in your pre-configured cloud environment

-### Task 1: Create a reusable Microsoft dev box image ready for a spring boot project
+### Task 1: Create a reusable Microsoft dev box image ready for a Java 17 spring boot project

 - Create an index html file
 - Write a simple Header "Hello World"